runawayhorse001/AutoFeatures/README.md

-# PySparkAudit: PySpark Auto Feature Selector
+# AutoFeatures: PySpark Auto Feature Selector

-This is our PySpark ySpark Auto Feature Selector library repositories.
+This is our PySpark Auto Feature Selector library repositories.
 The ``API`` can be found at:  .
 If you want to install it, you can